 At Woodruff Johnson & Evans Law Offices, we can help you with every aspect of your workers’ compensation claim.
-Our Chicago workers’ compensation lawyers understand that, when you’ve suffered a workplace accident, you need those benefits to pay for medical treatment and to make up for lost wages while you are out of work.
+Our workers’ compensation lawyers understand that, when you’ve suffered a workplace accident, you need those benefits to pay for medical treatment and to make up for lost wages while you are out of work.
 Our team works quickly to resolve issues and help you fight for the full amount you deserve.
-We have offices in Chicago, Aurora, and Champaign and proudly assist injured workers and their families throughout all of Illinois.
+We have offices in Aurora, Champaign, and Chicago and proudly assist injured workers and their families throughout all of Illinois.

 Need help with your workers’ compensation claim?
 Call us at (630) 585-2320 or contact us online to schedule a no-cost, no-obligation consultation today.

 What Workers’ Compensation Benefits Are Available in Illinois?

 In Illinois, there are four basic types of workers’ compensation benefits:

 - Medical Benefits: If you are injured on the job or while doing any activity within the scope of your employment, your employer is required by law to pay your medical expenses.

 - Temporary Total Disability (TTD): If you suffer a workplace injury or illness that causes you to miss at least three days of work, you are entitled to receive 66.66% of your average weekly wages of the previous year, paid on a weekly basis.